Andonerei/cpsort/README.md

 This time i did it with Python.
 This is my 1st python script, so go easy on me :)

+## Install

+Just put cpsort file somewhere and make it executable.

 ## Usage
 The script is pretty simple.